 - It’s uncomfortable.

-It is caused by the fixed position of the bike in the trainer.
-When you pedal, your pelvis tends to roll from side to side a little bit, causing friction and pressure on your soft tissue.
+It is caused by the bike’s fixed position in the trainer.
+When you pedal, your pelvis rolls from side to side, which can cause friction and pressure on your soft tissues.

 The principle is simple.
-Rocker plate’s swinging, side-to-side motion allows your bike, and therefore, the saddle to move underneath your butt, reducing the pressure.
+Rocker plate’s swinging (side-to-side) motion allows your bike and the saddle to move underneath your butt, reducing the pressure.

 TIP: You might also be interested in these prostate-friendly saddles.

-Rocker plates help simulate outside riding conditions because when you cycle outside, the saddle makes a wave-like motion as you pedal.
+Rocker plates simulate outdoor riding conditions because, when you cycle outside, the saddle moves in a wave-like motion as you pedal.

 2. You Better Engage Your Core Muscles